 The management teams shall be undergraduate students of Queen’s University, and in any given year be comprised of a minimum of 50% engineering undergraduate students and shall be hired on the advice of the interview committee as outlined in γ.A.

-The interview committee shall consist of the Vice-President (Operations), the President, the Director of Services and the General Manger.
+For Clark Hall Pub, the Tea Room, Campus Equipment Outfitters, and Golden Words, and Science Quest, the interview committee shall consist of the Vice-President (Operations), the President, the Director of Services and the General Manger.

+For iCons and EngLinks, the interview committee shall consist of the Vice-President (Operations), the President, the Director of Academics and the General Manger.

 The Director of Services is directly responsible for ensuring all management teams sign contracts within 10 days of ratification.
 This contract shall state the specific terms of employment, including:

 Remuneration